EMQ2/technical-test/README.md

 ## Time Limit

 You have a maximum of 3 calendar days to complete as many tasks as possible.
-However, we recommend not spending more than 1 hour on this challenge.
+However, we recommend not spending more than 90 minutes on this challenge.
 Quality is valued over quantity, so focus on delivering well-implemented features rather than trying to complete everything if time is short.

 ## Questions and Support